 for the master plan were made within the traffic concept.
 By concentration

-can be reduced to a large extent.
-The central campus area should be free
+paths can be reduced to a large extent.
+The central campus area should

-of traffic.
+be free of traffic.
 Access should only be allowed for service vehicles.
-All vehicles

-stay on a parking space near the entrance.
-As a result, costs and surface
+All vehicles stay on a parking space near the entrance.
+As a result,

-area for infrastructure as well as time can be saved by the principle
+costs and surface area for infrastructure as well as time can be saved

-direction for optimal cross ventilation.
-By the compound arrangement of
+wind direction for optimal cross ventilation.
+By the compound arrangement

 enables rainwater retention.
 It is healthy for body and spirit and uses